 - 100% Wool

 One thing I noticed about this blanket is that despite the reasonable price point ant the 100% wool content, it is presented as being non-itchy.
 This blanket is very heavy making it suitable for extremely cold climates or major situations.
 Due to the weight, I would recommend this as a blanket for home or “bugging in” use.

 The tightly finished edge stitching is a nice touch that offers increased resistance to fraying over time even in tough conditions with consistent use.
 I really like the navy blue color.
 The color is a nice alternative to the traditional grey and OD green colors I am so used to seeing when it comes to wool blankets.
-At under $50, it is amazing that this 100% wool blanket is made to be totally washable so it is super easy to maintain and use regularly.
+At this price, it is amazing that this 100% wool blanket is made to be totally washable so it is super easy to maintain and use regularly.